 - Getting Started with Edge AI – Device,Tools, Courses Projects & More

 What is Edge AI?

-In the simplest terms, Edge AI refers to the use of artificial intelligence in the form of machine learning algorithms running directly on edge devices.
+In the simplest terms, Edge AI refers to the use of artificial intelligence in the form of Machine Learning (ML) algorithms deploying and inferencing on edge devices.

 Today, machine learning can perform many advanced tasks, including but not limited to:

 - Computer vision: image classification, object detection, semantic segmentation

 - check our computer vision 101 and get started with projects!

 - Speech recognition, natural language processing (NLP), chatbots, translation,